-136 Word Processing OST 2 2 O
+OST 136 Word Processing

-introduces word processing concepts and This course applications.
+This course introduces word processing concepts and applications.
 Topics include preparation of a variety of documents and mastery of specialized software functions.
 Upon completion, students should be able to work effectively in a computerized word processing environment.
 This course is also available through the Virtual Learning Community (VLC).